FlorentCLMichel/quetta/manual.typ

 It thus seemed fitting for a module aimed at making the process of typing these languages easier.

 Words are also, loosely speaking, the base units this module works on, as we shall see in more details below.
-While its general philosophy is to map each symbol used in Tolkien's elvish languages to letters from the Latin alphabet, a few word-wise substitution rules were implemented so that, in _most_ (but probably not all) cases the correct spelling can be obtained by typing the word phonetically.
+While its general philosophy is to map each symbol used in Tolkien's elvish languages to letters from the Latin alphabet, a few word-wise substitution rules were implemented so that, in _most_ (but probably not all) cases the correct spelling can be obtained by typing the tet phonetically.
-For the same reason, the mapping generally works on groups of letters rather than individual ones, at least when there is no natural one-to-one mapping between individual symbols.
+For the same reason, the mapping generally works on groups of letters, from individual ones to whole words.

 == The Tengwar script